MasalMavzer10/Blender-MCP-Local-/README.md

 # blender-mcp-local

 Drive [blender-mcp](https://github.com/ahujasid/blender-mcp) from a **local** Gemma model in the terminal.
-No API keys, no cloud calls — Ollama serves the model, [mcphost](https://github.com/mark3labs/mcphost) bridges it to the MCP server, and Blender does the modeling.
+No API keys, no cloud calls...
+Ollama serves the model, [mcphost](https://github.com/mark3labs/mcphost) brings it to the MCP server, and bam Blender does the modeling.

 ```
 you → mcphost → Ollama (gemma4-blender) → MCP tools → blender-mcp → Blender addon :9876
+ ...an easy peasy path
 ```

-Ask for a tree in plain language and Blender builds one:
+Ask for a tree in plain English and Blender builds one:

 ```
 $ mcphost